 Here are some tips on how I cultivate a strong sense of community in my life.

 1. Schedule time.

 As demand on our time grows it can become increasingly difficult to make time to connect with friends and family, leaving us feeling isolated and leading to breakdowns in relationships.
-Scheduling recurring food dates and catchups with family and friends is a simple for keeping time to connect a priority.
-In my group of friends we have a standing Friday dinner similar to the Jewish practise of shabbat.
+Scheduling recurring food dates and catchups with family and friends is simple for keeping time to connect a priority.
+In my group of friends, we have a standing Friday dinner similar to the Jewish practice of Shabbat.

 2. Phone home!

 We can all do with speaking to family more regularly, if the distance is an issue, one of the greatest perks of our technology age is being able to connect via video chat and phone calls.
 I have a twice-weekly event in my calendar that reminds me to call my mother and brother, these calls are usually under 10 minutes each but they leave me feeling refreshed and content.

 When it comes to relationships, like many things in life, quality matters more than quantity.
 Having a few friends you can have meaningful conversations with is more important than being in a room full of strangers.
 A tried and tested way to build deeply rooted relationships is allowing yourself to vulnerable, as this allows others to do the same with you, resulting in relationships built upon trust and mutual respect.
 Be open to the point of discomfort because real friends share a laugh even during trying times.

 Life is the longest thing we do, try and spend that time with people that matter to you.
 To everyone who chooses to share their time with me, I appreciate and love you.